-13. Rocca Scaligera Castle, Sirmione
+19. Rocca Scaligera Castle, Sirmione

 The beautiful town of Sirmione sits at the end of a narrow peninsula jutting into Lake Garda, the largest lake in northern Italy.
 Oleander, cypress, and palm trees mix into the foliage.
 And, rising against the town’s medieval skyline, is the enormous Rocca Scaligera, Sirmione’s unforgettable fortress.

-Built in the 13th century by the Scaligera family of Verona, the square cut castle is completely surrounded by a navigable moat.
+The square cut castle was built in the 13th century by the Scaligera family of Verona.The castle is completely surrounded by a navigable moat.
 Impregnable walls and turrets rise from pale rustic stone.

 From the sweeping cobbled courtyard, steel staircases lead to the first turret and your first glimpse of panoramic views of the town.
 But you get the best views from scrambling up the 146 steps to the tallest tower.

 Landmarks In Italy In Tuscany & Umbria

-14. Duomo, Santa Maria del Fiore, Florence
+20. Duomo, Santa Maria del Fiore, Florence

 Filippo Brunelleschi’s magnificent terra cotta colored dome, built from 1420-36, is the highlight.
 It’s decorated with high Renaissance frescos by Giorgio Vasari, a Florentine artist and the world’s first art historian.

-15. Basilica of Santa Croce, Florence
+21. Basilica of Santa Croce, Florence

 The Santa Croce highlights are the frescos by Giotto in the Bardi Chapel and the Peruzzi Chapel.
 There are also frescos by his students Taddeo and Agnolo Gaddi.
 The ones by Agnolo are well preserved and have been recently renovated.

 Santa Croce is also the resting place of storied Renaissance luminaries.
 You can find funeral tombs for Michelangelo, Ghiberti, Galileo, Dante, and Machiavelli.

-16. Ponte Vecchio, Florence
+22. Ponte Vecchio, Florence

 The only reason Ponte Vecchio escaped unscathed is that Hitler had a soft spot for the bridge.
 Instead of destroying it, he destroyed the buildings at both ends.

 The iconic Ponte Vecchio looks like houses suspended over the Arno River.
 It has three arches topped with a jumble of charming shops.
 In an urban setting, space was at a premium, so the bridge became a sort of mall.

 Originally, the Ponte Vecchio housed unglamorous butcher shops.
 But the Medici family didn’t like escorting their aristocratic guests and diplomats over the bridge with the wafting stench.

 Florence is synonymous with the Renaissance period of art history.
 The Uffizi is its premiere gallery, and the third most visited site in all of Italy.
 For art lovers, the Uffizi is a place of pilgrimage.

-Some of the world’s most famous paintings are in the Uffizi -- Botticelli’s Birth of Venus and Primavera, Titian’s Venus of Urbino, Leonardo da Vinci’s Annunciation, Caravaggio’s Medusa and Bacchus, Piero della Francesca’s unflattering portraits of the Duke and Duchess of Urbino, and Raphael’s Goldfinch Madonna.
+Some of the world’s most famous paintings are in the Uffizi — Botticelli’s Birth of Venus and Primavera, Titian’s Venus of Urbino, Leonardo da Vinci’s Annunciation, Caravaggio’s Medusa and Bacchus, Piero della Francesca’s unflattering portraits of the Duke and Duchess of Urbino, and Raphael’s Goldfinch Madonna.

 The must see halls include the Hall 2 (Giotto), Hall 8 (Lippi), Hall 10-14 (Botticelli), Hall 15 (Leonardo), Hall 35 (Michelangelo), Hall 66 (Raphael), Hall 83 (Titian), and Hall 90 (Caravaggio).

-18. Pitti Palace
+24. Pitti Palace

 The Royal Apartments showcase styles from three different eras of ownership.
 You’ll find Baroque frescoed ceilings, gilded inlaid work, Rococo stucco, and red damask decorations.

 25. Palazzo Vecchio

 Dating from the 13th century and steeped in history, the Palazzo Vecchio was Florence’s seat of power.
 It was the home of the City Council that governed the Republic of Florence and a residence of the Medici dynasty.
-On the first floor of the palace is the stunning Michelozzo-designed courtyard, decorated with fresco-filled loggias designed by Giorgio Vasari.

 The magnificent Hall of the Five Hundred is awash with more frescos by Vasari.
 On the second floor are the sumptuously decorated private rooms of the Medici, with recently restored frescos in the beautiful Apartment of the Elements.